1. Home

 When you turn on an appliance with an attached monitor, alternating current (AC) energy is sent from the outlet through the monitor and then through the power cord.
 The energy monitor probe on the power cable sends secondary AC information to the energy monitor so you can learn how much electricity is being used.

-A smart plug is a specific type of energy monitor that is typically used to provide advanced real-time data for smaller appliances like electronics, cooking gadgets, or bathroom tools.
+A smart plug is a specific type of energy monitor typically used to provide advanced real-time data for smaller appliances like electronics or cooking gadgets.
 Just like an individual appliance energy monitor, smart plugs are plugged into the outlet first, and then you plug the targeted appliance into the smart plug.
 The plug monitors how the attached appliance uses electricity and sends you data on how much energy is being used and when.

 Depending on your needs, you might be better off with a whole-home monitor or an individual appliance energy monitor.